 We were officially labelled as 'stay away from those guys'.

 And bang!
 Business to dust.

 Lesson learned: Know thy customer and dynamics of their lives.

 So that was my first venture - what I can remember of it.
 I still remember the feeling of doing business - having a customer and making money.
-Nothing beats that!This piece was published on Oct 15, 2011.
+Nothing beats that!This was published on Oct 15, 2011 and has 508 words.